bkostrowiecki/weather-app/README.md

 * Maybe some charts would look nice?

 ### Bugs
-* Should work on "jumping" when user hits search.
-When app is loading the button should still in the same place.
+* Should work on "jumping" when user hits Search button.
+When app is loading the button should still be in the same place.
 Just the UX thing.

 ### Technicalities
 * Writing some e2e tests with Cypress and Cucumber to test high level features and to generate living documentation